kedacore/keda/spec/triggers/stan.md

 ## First start a nats streaming server with monitoring endpoint.

-Download the chart from [here](https://github.com/balchua/gonuts/tree/master/natss-chart)
+Get the chart from [here](https://github.com/balchua/gonuts/tree/master/natss-chart)

 Execute the command: